Configure Connections with Analytics Extensions

 - Click Create new connection.

-- In Analytics Extension Connection, enter the configuration settings for your analytics service:
+- In the New Connection dialog, click the connection type you want to add, then enter the configuration settings for your analytics service:

 The options you need to configure depend on the connection type you choose: